-Control: ISM-1701; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1700; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3 A vulnerability scanner is used at least fortnightly to identify missing patches or updates for security vulnerabilities in other applications.

-A vulnerability scanner is used at least daily to identify missing patches or updates for security vulnerabilities in operating systems of internet-facing services.
+Control: ISM-1701; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3 A vulnerability scanner is used at least daily to identify missing patches or updates for security vulnerabilities in operating systems of internet-facing services.

-Control: ISM-1702; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of workstations, servers and network devices.
+Control: ISM-1702; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3 A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of workstations, servers and network devices.

-Control: ISM-1752; Revision: 1; Updated: Jun-23; Applicability: All; Essential Eight: N/A

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of ICT equipment other than workstations, servers and network devices.
+Control: ISM-1752; Revision: 0; Updated: Mar-22; Applicability: All; Essential Eight: N/A A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of other ICT equipment.

-Control: ISM-1703; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: N/A

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in drivers and firmware.
+Control: ISM-1703; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: N/A A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in drivers and firmware.